-- a) Violating CMP safety rules (Rule 3.6) and/or range safety rules; - b) Failure to comply with CMP Competition Rules; - c) Refusing to obey the instructions of a match official or failure to make a correction after a warning is given (Rule 3.13.2); - d) Failure to perform assigned duties as a Scorer or Verifier (Rule 3.4.3); - e) Falsifying or being an accessory to falsifying scores; - f) Disorderly or unsportsmanlike conduct; or - g) Interfering with or disrupting a competitor on the firing line.
+- a) Violating CMP safety rules (Rule 2.0) and/or range safety rules; - b) Failure to comply with CMP Competition Rules; - Refusing to obey the instructions of a match official or failure to make a correction after a warning is given (Rule 4.12.3); - d) Failure to perform assigned duties as a Scorer or Verifier (Rule 4.4.3); - e) Falsifying or being an accessory to falsifying scores; - f) Disorderly or unsportsmanlike conduct; or - g) Interfering with or disrupting a competitor on the firing line. - h) Abuse of a Match Official or competitor (see Rule 4.12.1).

-3.13.2 Enforcement
+4.12.3 Enforcement